Updated on 25th November 2024

 2. What is equity and debt?

-3. Why is business finance important?
+3. Why is effective business finance management important?

-4. How do you finance business purchases?
+4. How can a business finance purchases?

-Loans
+Business Loans

 Leasing